NvsYashwanth/machinelearningmaster/README.md

 * Overfitting happens when model learns signal as well as noise in the training data and wouldn’t perform well on new data on which model wasn’t trained on.
 * Few ways you can avoid overfitting is by cross-validation sampling, reducing number of features, pruning, regularization etc.
 * Regularization is a good way to avoid overfitting and we shall discuss the same.
+* Take a look at the equation below.
+<p align='center'>
+  <img src='https://github.com/NvsYashwanth/Regression-Master/blob/master/assets/regularization%20intro.png'>
+</p>

 * Regularization basically adds the penalty as model complexity increases.
 A smiple way to regularize a model is to decrease the number of polynomial dregrees.
 * Regularization will add the penalty for higher terms through a regularization parameter lambda.
 This will decrease the importance given to higher terms thereby decereasing model complexity.
-<p align='center'>
-  <img src='https://github.com/NvsYashwanth/Regression-Master/blob/master/assets/regularization%20intro.png'>
-</p>

 * To simply we must define Parsimonious Models.
 These are models that explain data with a minimum number of parameters, or predictor variables.
 Thus Regularization means creating a parsimonious model.
 * We will go over three regualarization models which are used to constrain parameters of a linear model.